TrueWinter/JPhonebookServer/README.md

 To use, run `java -jar JPhonebookServer-{version}.jar` from a command line.
 You will need Java 16 or later.

+Access the admin dashboard through `{ip}:8080/admin` to add directories and contacts.
+The default account has a username of `admin` and a password of `phonebook`.

+Please note that nested directories are not supported at this time.

 ## Configuration

 After running JPhonebookServer, a configuration file will be created.
 Edit this as desired, then run the server again.